GreptimeTeam/docs/docs/reference/sql/information-schema/engines.md

+---
+description: Provides information about storage engines, including their support level, comments, and whether they support transactions, XA transactions, and savepoints.
+---

 # ENGINES

 The `ENGINES` table provides information about storage engines.
 This is particularly useful for checking whether a storage engine is supported, or to see what the default engine is.